cirrus-actions/rebase/README.md

           GITHUB_TOKEN: ${{ secrets.GITHUB_TOKEN }}
 ```

-> NOTE: To ensure GitHub Actions will be automatically re-run after a successful rebase action use a workaround of using a [Personal Access Token](https://docs.github.com/en/free-pro-team@latest/github/authenticating-to-github/creating-a-personal-access-token).
+> NOTE: To ensure GitHub Actions is automatically re-run after a successful rebase action use a [Personal Access Token](https://docs.github.com/en/free-pro-team@latest/github/authenticating-to-github/creating-a-personal-access-token) for `actions/checkout@v2` and `cirrus-actions/rebase@1.4`.
 See the following [discussion](https://github.community/t/triggering-a-new-workflow-from-another-workflow/16250/37) for more details.

 Example